netscaler/netscaler-k8s-ingress-controller/crd/auth/README.md

 |`listener_name`| The name of the Listener CRD for which the authentication using forms is applicable.|
 | `vip` |Specifies the front-end IP address of the Ingress for which the authentication using forms is applicable.
 This attribute refers to the `frontend-ip` address provided with the Ingress.
 If there is more than one Ingress resource which uses the same frontend-ip, it is recommended to use vip.|

 **Note:** While using forms, authentication can be enabled for all types of traffic.
 Currently, granular authentication is not supported.

+**Note:**  Depending on the resource to which you need to apply form based authentication, you can use one of the `ingress_name`, `lb_service_name`, `listener_name`, or `vip` attributes to specify the resource.

 ### Authentication providers